Llandovery Bank

 The Llandovery Bank was established in 1799 in Llandovery, Wales, in the premises known as the King’s Head on Stone Street (comprising the rear range of the present building), where it remained for many years.
-The bank was locally known as the ‘Black Ox Bank’ (‘Banc yr Eidon’ in the Welsh language) because of the bank notes having been embellished with an engraving on the left hand side of a Welsh black ox.
+The bank was locally known as the ‘Black Ox Bank’ (‘Banc yr Eidion Du’ in the Welsh language) because of the bank notes having been embellished with an engraving on the left hand side of a Welsh black ox.

 Establishment and ownership

 The bank’s founder was David Jones, a farmer’s son, who started business at age 15 years.
 He became a drover, and later married Anne, the daughter of Rhys Jones of Cilrhedin, who brought with her a fortune of £10,000.
 This, together with the money he had already made, enabled David Jones to found Llandovery Bank, when he was around 40 years old.
 He had two sons, Evan (who died unmarried, in 1820) and John (who died in 1813).

 David Jones died in 1839, having amassed a fortune of £140,000, and the provisions of his will provided for the bank to be continued by his grandsons (the sons of John Jones).
 The eldest grandson, also called David Jones, continued the Llandovery Bank, and his brothers William and John, respectively, founded branches at Lampeter and Llandeilo, under the title ‘David Jones & Co.’.

 On the death of the three brothers, the three banks, and their sub-branches, became the property of Gerwyn Jones, the son of David Jones and, in 1903, upon the death of Gerwyn Jones, the banks were devised to Mrs Mary Eleanor Geraldine Davies-Evans.
-In 1909 the goodwill of the banks was sold to Lloyds Bank Ltd., thus ending the existence of the last of the surviving private bank in West Wales.
+In 1909 the goodwill of the banks was sold to Lloyds Bank Ltd., thus ending the existence of the last of the surviving private banks in West Wales.